huynguy-db/arcion-docs/content/docs/Quickstart/arcion-self-hosted/_index.md

 ## Database Specific Setup Overview

-Different source and target databases may have slightly more specific and different setup instructions than the general guidelines provided in this Quickstart Guide.
-Follow the six steps below for a pipeline specific setup for Replicant:
+Different source and target databases might have slightly more specific and different setup instructions than the general guidelines provided in this quickstart guide.
+Follow these six steps for a pipeline-specific setup for Replicant:

-1. Source Database Setup
+1. Setting up the source database.
-2. Target Database Setup
+2. Setting up the target database.
-3. Running Replicant
+3. Running Replicant.
-4. Performance Enhancing and Troubleshoot
+4. Performance enhancing and troubleshoot.